 Applicants for these programs must be registered (or registry-eligible) by the ARRT (American Registry of Radiologic Technologists) as Radiologic Technologists, Nuclear Medicine Technologists, or Radiation Therapists.

-Submit a copy of current ARRT card; or
+A copy of current ARRT card; or

 Note: Wake Tech Community College is continuously evaluating admissions procedures and reserves the right to make changes as necessary.